CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/README.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)
 ## Project 3: Franck-Condon Factors

-In this project we calculate Franck-Condon Factors, which is related to the intensities in spectra of vibrational transitions across electronic surfaces.
+In this project we calculate Franck-Condon factors, which is related to the intensities in spectra of vibrational transitions across electronic surfaces.
 Spectra can be measured through experiments, but having accurate theoretical calculations of these Franck-Condon Factors allow scientists to instead predict these experimental results.
 This is especially useful if the chemical species is expensive, difficult to acquire or difficult to study or if the experiment itself is expensive or difficult.

 A very brief introduction to the main ideas behind the project are presented [here.](https://github.com/CDL-Quantum/CohortProject_2020/blob/master/CDL_2020_docs.pdf)